 I am going to share some of the quick and easy steps I use to build the blog.

-- Plugins – These are add-on tools you can add to your WordPress suite of code.
+Plugins – These are add-on tools you can add to your WordPress framework.
 With plugins, you can add awesome features like social media sharing, guest list management, shopping carts, etc. There are three critical plugins I have chosen to use.

 - Yoast SEO – helps optimize the valuable search engine optimization aspects of your site and all its content